John the Apostle: References to John in the New Testament

 According to the Synoptic Gospels (Matt 4:18–22; Mark 1:16–20; Luke 5:1–11), Zebedee and his sons fished in the Sea of Galilee.
-Jesus then called Peter, Andrew and the two sons of Zebedee to follow him.
-James and John are listed among the Twelve Apostles.
+Jesus then called Peter, Andrew, and the two sons of Zebedee to follow him; showing that James and John were counted early among the Twelve Apostles.
 Jesus referred to the pair as "Boanerges" (translated "sons of thunder").
 A Gospel story relates how the brothers wanted to call down heavenly fire on an unhospitable Samaritan town, but Jesus rebuked them.
-John was also the disciple who reported to Jesus that they had 'forbidden' a non-disciple from casting out demons in Jesus' name, prompting Jesus to state that 'he who is not against us is on our side'.
+And John was the disciple who reported to Jesus that they had 'forbidden' a non-disciple from casting out demons in Jesus' name, prompting Jesus to state that 'he who is not against us is on our side'.

-John is traditionally believed to have lived on for more than fifty years after the martyrdom of his brother James, who became the first Apostle to die a martyr's death in AD 44.
+In AD 44, James became the first Apostle to die a martyr's death.
+John the Apostle is traditionally believed to have lived on for more than fifty years after the martyrdom of his brother James.